Program Category: PhD Programs

 Special Admissions Requirements

 Preparation for the program should include a thorough knowledge of linear algebra (through the level of MATH V2020 at Columbia) and advanced calculus (through the level of MATH V1201).
 Experience in theoretical or applied probability and statistics is advantageous.
 Familiarity with computer programming is also helpful.
-The GRE exam is required; there is no minimum score.
-The GMAT will not be accepted as a substitute.

 Preparation for the PhD degree in statistics should include a strong undergraduate background in mathematics, including linear algebra, advanced calculus, and elements of modern analysis.
 Some experience in statistics or probability is also necessary.